High-resolution chirplet transform: from parameters analysis to parameters combination: Conclusion

 \section{Conclusion}

 In this paper, we focused on improving the TF resolution of the standard chirplet transform (CT) for multi-component non-stationary signal analysis.
-We first theoretically analyzed the effect of the chirp-based Gaussian window on the CT, and compared the CT with the rotation-window CT.
-The given analysis provides theoretical instruction for CT to choose suitable parameters so as to obtain high-resolution TF representation.
-To overcome the limitation of CT in dealing with closely-spaced signals, we proposed the multi-resolution chirplet transform (MrCT) by computing the geometric mean of multiple CTs, which takes advantage of multiple estimates at a range of temporal resolutions and frequency bandwidths and localizes the signal in both time and frequency better than it is possible with any single CT.
-Moreover, based on the combined IF equation, we developed a TF post-processing approach to improve the readability of the MrCT.
-Finally, numerical examples and real signal application of the theoretical derivations were presented.
+We theoretically analyzed the effect of the chirp-based Gaussian window on the CT and compared the CT with the rotation-window CT.
+The given parameters analysis showed some interesting results like that a narrow window limits the matching capacity of chirp basis, and provided theoretical instruction for CT to choose suitable parameters to obtain a high-resolution TF representation.
+To overcome the limitation of CT in dealing with signals consisting of a mixture of chirps and pulses, we proposed the multi-resolution chirplet transform (MrCT) by computing the geometric mean of multiple CTs, which takes advantage of multiple estimates at a range of temporal resolutions and frequency bandwidths and localizes the signal in both time and frequency better than it is possible with any single CT.
+Moreover, based on the combined IF equation, we developed the multi-resolution synchroextracting chirplet transform (MrSECT) to further improve the readability of the proposed MrCT.
+The numerical results and real signal application confirmed the effectiveness of the proposed approaches.

-Although the proposed methods have a good performance in analyzing closely-spaced signals, some works should be considered. \begin{itemize} \item [1)] The noise robustness analysis of the proposed MrCT method will be discussed. \item [2)] The MrSECT is subject to the boundary effects, how to minimize the boundary effects based on forecasting techniques is worthy of consideration. \item [3)]The application to other real-life signals (e.g., radar signal [4], mechanical vibration signal [32]) needs to be further investigated. \end{itemize}
+Although the MrCT and MrSECT have a good performance in addressing closely-spaced signals, some works should be considered. \begin{itemize} \item [1)] The noise robustness analysis of the proposed MrCT approach, as well as a deeper understanding of the influence of noise on the combined IF equation, should be discussed. \item [2)] The MrSECT is subject to the boundary effects, how to minimize the boundary effects based on forecasting techniques is worthy of consideration. \item [3)]The application to other real-life signals (e.g., radar signal [4], mechanical vibration signal [32]) needs to be further investigated. \end{itemize}